 Indirect biomarkers of alcohol become elevated when enough alcohol has been consumed over a sufficiently large time period to damage the body.
 Indirect biomarker tests include the liver function test (LFT), mean corpuscular volume (MCV) test and carbohydrate deficient transferrin (CDT) test.
 While medically useful, these blood tests generally require the daily consumption of over 60 g/day of alcohol.

 With all the blood tests, we would also recommend a hair strand test (if possible) to detect alcohol biomarkers, in conjunction with clinical assessment, to gain a greater insight into an individual’s alcohol use.

 Liver function test (LFT)

 Alcohol can be toxic to the liver.
 A person who consumes excessive amounts of alcohol will damage their liver and may experience decreased liver function.
-A LFT measures five enzymes in the blood that are produced by the liver.
+A LFT measures three enzymes in the blood that are produced by the liver.
 An abnormal result indicates a problem with the liver.
 For example, an elevated aspartate aminotransferase (AST) value is a biochemical indicator of possible alcohol abuse.

 Carbohydrate deficient transferrin (CDT)

 In cases where a sample donor is excessively using alcohol, an elevated CDT reading is usually seen.